Interested in learning about the most traditional and foundational software development processes?

 Waterfall Vs. Agile: Which One to Choose

-When starting new projects, companies face a decision of choosing which development methodology to use.
+When starting new projects, companies face the decision of choosing which development methodology to use.
 The most common doubt is between using an Agile approach or a Waterfall development methodology.

 Both methods of development projects are widely used but have completely different approaches to product development lifecycle.